Gnanendra319/java-app-maven/README.md

 - Now install the Kubeadm because we are deploy ArgoCD using Kubernetes cluster, Visit the installation of [kubeadm documentation](https://github.com/mdazfar2/ShellScript-Toolkit/blob/main/k8s-install.md).
+- you can also use kubernetes using Azure Kubernetes Service (AKS).
 - for deploy argoCD visit the argocd documentation.

 - after done of it's upload your github project link in `New App`.